This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Financial End-of-Life Decisions for Mesothelioma Patients

-For many people this is a tough time to be making such important decisions.
-To face the end of your life is difficult enough, but to face all these choices is even more challenging.
-It may be difficult, but making choices in advance will make your loss a little easier for your family.
+For many people, this is a tough time to be making such important decisions.
+To face the end of your life is difficult enough, but facing these practical decisions can present even more of a challenge.
+However, facing these important and emotional decisions will make your loss a little easier for your family.